klopfdreh/wicket-components-playground/README.md

 * https://github.com/HenrikJoreteg/webrtc.js

 TODO:
-* Because of a little issue the remote volume visuals are not shown: https://github.com/HenrikJoreteg/SimpleWebRTC/issues/203 - have to update the libraries if fixed.
+* Because of a little issue the remote volume visuals are not shown: https://github.com/HenrikJoreteg/SimpleWebRTC/issues/203 - have to update the libraries if fixed. -- Fixed - that was a fast response of fippo less then 10 minutes - awesome!

 Special thanks to:
 * Jörn Zaefferer who helped me out with NodeJS. :-)